Android Video Game Emulators

 Notes about a gamepad on Chromebooks

 Chromebooks (what's a Chromebook?) have limited support for gamepads with video game emulators from the Play Store.
 I can only tell you what I know of this subject from my own experience.
 I don't have a pile of gamepads to test with all the popular Android video game emulators.

 I've been using the 8Bitdo gamepads, which is the most popular brand for retro style Bluetooth gamepads.
 My first generation 8Bitdo gamepads (I have the NES and SNES controller) haven't worked on any of my Chromebooks.
 However, I got the 8Bitdo SN30 (released in 2017) and found that it works on my Chromebook.
 It worked fine with Snes9X, the .emu emulators, ePSXe, Mupen64Plus, and RetroArch.
-Although with RetroArch it strangely didn't work with the BSNES cores, but it worked with all the other cores I tried.
+And later I purchased the 8Bitdo SN30 Pro+ (released in 2019), which also works great on Chromebooks.